Access the —

 There are two ways to search the Database:

-*Quick Search — the two boxes search a description of the content of the publication (includes information typically found in the abstract and keywords fields) and the title of the publication.
+*Quick Search — the two boxes search a description of the content of the publication (includes information typically found in the abstract, subject headings, and title fields).

 climate change OR stress (will search for all records that contain either the phrase “climate change” OR a variant of the word “stress”)

 Two or more words together will be searched as a phrase (example, climate change, global warming, pathogenic bacteria).

 *Search — allows searching of a range of additional information including author, publication year, and publication title.